Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter2/1-bpf_syscall.md

 ### Introduction to the bpf() System Call

 The bpf() system call serves as a central mechanism in the Linux kernel for working with the Extended Berkeley Packet Filter (eBPF) subsystem.
 Originally introduced as a tool to filter packets in the kernel’s networking stack, Berkeley Packet Filters (BPF) allowed user space to define small programs that run efficiently in kernel space.
-Over time, this concept has evolved significantly from “classic” BPF (cBPF) to “extended” BPF (eBPF), which unlocks a far richer set of capabilities.
+Over time, this concept has evolved significantly from classic BPF (cBPF) to extended BPF (eBPF), which unlocks a far richer set of capabilities.
 The extended model supports versatile data structures, the ability to attach programs to a variety of kernel subsystems, and the invocation of helper functions that simplify complex operations.

 The bpf() system call accepts a command argument determining the exact operation to be performed, and a corresponding attribute structure that passes parameters specific to that operation.
 Among these operations are commands to load eBPF programs into the kernel, create and manage eBPF maps, attach programs to hooks, and query or manipulate existing eBPF objects.
 This wide range of functionality makes bpf() a cornerstone of eBPF-based tooling in modern Linux systems.

 The kernel ensures eBPF programs cannot crash or destabilize the system through rigorous static analysis at load time.
 As a result, the bpf() system call provides a secure yet flexible interface for extending kernel functionality.

-In the **`/include/uapi/linux/bpf.h`** header file, you will find a list of all the commands used in the `bpf()` syscall.
+In the `/include/uapi/linux/bpf.h` header file, you will find a list of all the commands used in the `bpf()` syscall.
 These commands define the actions that can be performed on eBPF objects, such as loading programs, creating maps, attaching programs to kernel events, and more.
 The commands are organized as part of the `enum bpf_cmd`, which is used as an argument to specify the desired operation when invoking the `bpf()` syscall.

 Here’s an example of how the `enum bpf_cmd` is defined in the kernel source:

 ```c